RahmaNader/Calculator/README.md

 # Calculator
-a simple calculator with beautiful css design
+A simple calculator with beautiful css design